Nikhil22/udacity-nanodegree-self-driving-car/term1/advanced-lane-lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (code snippet below).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Here's an example of my output for this step.

 Here's the code for this :
 ```python